GLOBAL MARKETS-Stocks soar on surprise China rate cut

 “Draghi has come out and kitchen-sinked the whole thing, everything is now on the table,” said Gavin Friend, a strategist at National Australia Bank in London.

-The FTSEurofirst rose 2 percent and added to what will be a fourth straight week of gains for MSCI’s 45-country All World index.
+The FTSEurofirst was up 2 percent and added to what will be a fourth straight week of gains for MSCI’s 45-country All World index.